Sheffield live dates for synth pop veterans Blancmange and indie rockers Catfish and the Bottlemen

-Eighties synth pop band Blancmange are playing the Leadmill tomorrow, Friday, as part of a tour celebrating latest album Wanderlust.
+Eighties synth pop band Blancmange are playing the Leadmill on Friday (May 3) as part of a tour celebrating latest album Wanderlust.

 The album was composed by Neil Arthur and arranged, co-produced and mixed with Benge (Wrangler/Creep Show) at the latter’s Memetune Studios in Cornwall.